4 minute read

-Southern California vs Northern California—it’s a rivalry that’s lasted decades.
-SoCal is the southern region of California, generally considered the region below Fresno in the central part of the state and below San Luis Obispo.
+Southern California vs. Northern California—it’s a rivalry that’s lasted decades.
+SoCal is the southern region of California, generally considered the region below Fresno and San Luis Obispo in the central part of the state.
 SoCal borders Tijuana, Mexico to the south.
-NorCal is the region occupying the San Francisco Bay area and everything north of it, up to the Oregon border.
+NorCal is the region occupied by the San Francisco Bay area and everything north of it, up to the Oregon border.

-There are so many differences between the two regions that many suggest dividing California into two states.
+There are so many differences between the two regions that some suggest dividing the state in two.
 But despite those differences, there’s one thing most Californians can agree on: The Golden State is a wonderful place to live.
-Read on to explore more about the differences between retiring in SoCal vs NorCal.
+Read on to explore the differences between retiring in SoCal vs. NorCal.

 While both NorCal and SoCal boast mostly mild, temperate weather, SoCal claims the most idyllic climate with an average of 284 sunny days per year in Los Angeles.
 Southern California sees average highs between 75 and 78 degrees and average lows between 52 and 56 degrees.